PowerPowder/network-notes/05 - Media and Cabling Distribution.md

 ## Fiber Media

-* **Fibre optic cable**: uses LED/laser in a thin glass fibre, immune to EMI, 100s of meters, more range and bandwitdth than copper, but is expensive and harder to work with
+* **Fibre optic cable**: uses LED/laser in a thin glass fibre, immune to EMI, 100s of meters, more range and bandwidth than copper, but is expensive and harder to work with

 ### Multimode Fibre and Single-Mode Fibre
 | MMF (blue/orange cables) | SMF (yellow cables) |